Caiwei-Zhang/Database-and-SQL-for-Data-Science/README.md

 ### 1.6 Drop Statement (DDL)
 ```
-DROP TABLE tab_name； # delete database or table.
+# delete database or table.
 If the object is not exist, a Error message will be return.
+drop TABLE <tablename>；

-DROP TABLE IF NOT EXISTS tab_name;  # If the object is not exist, nothing will be done.
+# If the object is not exist, nothing will be done.
+drop TABLE IF NOT EXISTS <tablename>;
 ```